hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Serializer byte-golden tests.
 - Invalid offset, overflow, and alignment cases.
 - A cross-repository ABI manifest and version comparison.
+- TCDM alias verification: write at `0x1010_0000`, read at `0x1018_0000` and `0x1020_0000` to confirm physical aliasing per RTL bank decode.
+Then ensure runtime and compiler use only canonical addresses.

 ### Exit Criteria